Elirianne/robocon25-examples/README.md

 You can run the flattening examples in any order by running the following commands from the repository root folder.

-> [!INFO]
+> [!NOTE]
-> Note that examples may contain additional commands with rebot for the purpose of generating
+> Examples may contain additional commands with rebot for the purpose of generating
 > a new `log.html` where the results of the flattening can be easily observed.

 ### 3.1 Listener